Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Design and Implementation

-We use a two layer \objstore{} and we use PyTorch~\cite{paszke2019pytorch} for ML computation on both the client and server sides.
+We use PyTorch~\cite{paszke2019pytorch} for ML computation on both the client and server sides.

-{\bf The \system{} server. } We integrated \system{}'s server in \objstore{}'s proxy server by adding the batch adaptation algorithm and functions for ML computation.
-When it receives a POST request, the server reads the object holding the training data from the storage nodes and passes it to the ML function.
-Each request is served by a separate OS process.
-On the ML side, we created custom DNN models that run the forward pass between arbitrary start and end layers enabling splitting the computation at any arbitrary layer.
-We have not yet automated the customization of the models but believe it is possible and plan to do it as future work.
+{\bf The \system{} server. } We integrated \system{}'s server in the \objstore{} proxy server by incorporating the batch size adaptation algorithm and additional functions for ML computation.
+When the server receives a POST request, it reads the object holding the training data from storage and passes it to the ML function for processing.
+Each incoming request is served by a separate OS process.
+On the ML side, we created custom DNN models that are capable of running the forward pass between arbitrary start and end layers.
+This enables us to split the computation at any chosen layer.

-{\bf The \system{} client. } Apart from choosing the split index, the \system{} client runs the user's TL code.
-Two parts of the vanilla training code required changes.
-First, we use our custom models to enable starting computation from an arbitrary layer instead of the default first layer.
-Second, we stream the intermediate outputs (of the last layer executed on the \objstore{}) using HTTP POST requests instead of streaming the raw training data (with HTTP GET requests).
-Users provide the same training parameters in both cases, with status quo and \system{}, and hence, the whole process is transparent to them.
+{\bf The \system{} client. } Apart from choosing the split index for the model, the \system{} client is responsible for running the user's TL code.
+To integrate with our system, two modifications were necessary in the vanilla training code.
+First, we use our custom models to enable starting computation from an arbitrary layer instead of being restricted to the default first layer.
+Second, instead of streaming the raw training data using HTTP GET requests, we stream the intermediate outputs (resulting from the last layer executed on the \objstore{}) using HTTP POST requests.
+Moreover, users provide the same training parameters in both cases, whether using the status quo or \system{}, and hence, the whole process is transparent to them.

-{\bf Processing costs. } As expected, \system{} has cost on top of the actual ML processing done on the GPU.
-Depending on the model, these costs may outweigh the ML processing cost.
-Some of the costs exist in any similar system e.g., moving data to and from GPU.
-Specific to \system{} are the costs related to serializing and de-serializing the intermediate outputs at the split index.